 I would suggest baking the cake for at least fifty minutes until the inner part of the cake is thoroughly cooked.
-If the cake starts to turn color at the thirty minutes point, you may want to reduce the temperature.
+If the cake turns color at thirty minutes, you may want to reduce the temperature.

-The consistency of both batters is not identical because one of them contains chocolate.
-As such, they will behave slightly differently and may not rise at the same speed.
-Therefore, the marble cake tends to crack more often than a pure butter cake.
+The consistency of both batters is not identical because one contains chocolate.
+They will behave slightly differently and may not rise at the same speed.
+Therefore, the marble cake cracks more often than a pure butter cake.

 The trick is to bake at a lower temperature.
 If cracks happen, you can try to bake it at 170°C/335°F for your next cake.

 The crack will usually happen in the last ten minutes of baking.
-You can minimize the problem by setting your alarm clock at 40 minutes and observe the doneness of the cake.
-If the cake forms a dome too early, lower the top temperature by 15°C can minimize the formation of cracks.
+You can minimize the problem by setting your alarm clock to 40 minutes and observing the cake’s doneness.
+If the cake forms a dome too early, lowering the top temperature by 15°C can minimize the formation of cracks.

-To unmold the cake, place a cake board on top of the cake, and flip it upended.
+To unmold the cake, place a cake board on top of it and flip it upended.
+Run the butter knife on all sides.
 The cake will slide out from the mold.
-Remove the base of the cake mold and the baking paper.
-Place another cake board on the cake base and flip over again.
+Remove the bottom of the pan and the parchment paper.
+I do not cool it on the wire rack.
+Instead, place another cake board on the cake base and flip it over again.

-Now you can cut it into wedges to serve.
+Now you can cut it into wedges with a serrated knife to serve.

 This marble cake can be kept at room temperature (summer/tropical weather) for a day.
-You can extend the shelflife to 3-4 days by keeping it in a plastic bag and stored in the refrigerator.
-You also double wrap with two plastic bags and keep in the freezer.
+You can extend the shelf life to 3-4 days by keeping it in plastic wrap and stored in the refrigerator.
+You also double wrap with two plastic bags and keep them in the freezer.
 The quality is as good as the newly baked cake for up to two weeks.
 Leave the frozen cake at room temperature overnight before consuming it.